-After their months of TV-making in Rotorua, Auckland-based Greenstone TV wrapped up filming the new $5.6 million action-thriller series called Vegas this past weekend.
+After months of TV-making in Rotorua, Auckland-based Greenstone TV wrapped up filming the new $5.6 million action-thriller series called Vegas this past weekend.
 And if Greenstone’s head of drama Harriet Crampton has her way, it’ll happen again.

 Harriet, known for producing Shortland Street (2001 - 2006), said, “I’ve worked in the film industry for over 20 years and have never experienced anything like the manaakitanga, community support, and access we’ve been given in Rotorua.”